jrnl-org/jrnl/docs/recipes.md

 ```
 ### Visualize Formatted Markdown in the CLI

 Out of the box, `jrnl` can output journal entries in Markdown.
-However, in order to visualize it you often need to resort to an external Markdown visualizer on your Desktop.
-But what if you could render your Markdown straight from the CLI? [mdless](https://github.com/ttscoff/mdless) and piping is the answer.

-`mdless` is a `less` like tool that allows you to visualize your Markdown text with formatting and syntax highlighting from the CLI.
+To visualize it, you can pipe to [mdless](https://github.com/ttscoff/mdless), which is a [less](https://en.wikipedia.org/wiki/Less_(Unix))-like tool that allows you to visualize your Markdown text with formatting and syntax highlighting from the CLI.
 You can use this in any shell that supports piping.
-In Linux/Unix any shell supports this, but on Windows you will have to use `PowerShell` or an alternative one that supports piping.

 The simplest way to visualize your Markdown output with `mdless` is as follows:
 ```sh